Logo Futurismo

 Unihemispheric Slow-Wave Sleep

-Whales can rest only one half of the brain (hemisphere) at a time, and they have the opposite eye opened to look for predators or obstacles.
+Whales can rest only one half of their brain (hemisphere) at a time, and they have the opposite eye opened to look for predators or obstacles.
 This technique is called unihemispheric slow-wave sleep.
-After maximum of 2 hours they can switch and rest the other side of the brain.
-This process if referred as “cat-napping“.
+After a maximum of 2 hours, they can switch and rest the other side of the brain.
+This process is referred to as “cat-napping”.

 Sleeping Positions